NASA-AMMOS/slim-starterkit-python/README.md

 <!-- ☝️ If necessary, update with a numbered list of your build instructions, including expected results / outputs with optional screenshots ☝️ -->

 #### Manual Build
+These instructions must be entered from the local directory checked out from source control.
 1. Manually update `[INSERT YOUR PACKAGE NAME]/version.py` with the next release version, commit and push to the `main` branch:
 ```
 git add [INSERT YOUR PACKAGE NAME]/version.py && git commit -m "Issue #<issue_number>: Updated version for release." && git push